turbot/guardrails-docs/docs/reference/graphql/mutation/deleteSmartFolder.md

-Delete the smart folder with the given `id`
+Delete the policy pack with the given `id`